Reginleif88/reginleif_lab/docs/Project-7-Multi-Site-Network-Site-to-Site-VPN.md

 #### Step 4: Interface Assignment (Optional but Recommended)

-**Why assign the interface?**

-* Enables static routes and multi-WAN failover using the VPN gateway
-* Provides RRD graphs for tunnel traffic statistics
-* Easier packet capture and debugging with tcpdump
-* Dedicated firewall rules tab instead of "WireGuard (Group)"
+> **Why assign the interface?** Enables static routes and multi-WAN failover using the VPN gateway, provides RRD graphs for tunnel traffic statistics, easier packet capture and debugging with tcpdump, and a dedicated firewall rules tab instead of "WireGuard (Group)".

 **On both OPNsenseHQ and OPNsenseBranch:**